-- Coroplast does not look expensive or permanent, because it is neither of those things.
+- Coroplast board does not look expensive or permanent, because it is neither of those things.
 We don’t recommend using corrugated plastic for the main, permanent sign for your business.
 First of all, it won’t last forever and will show its age after about a year.
 Second of all, it looks (and is) cheap.
 Read about materials better suited for businesses here.

 - Photographs can be printed onto corrugated plastic, but it is not the best medium for photography printing.
 Vector images are much better suited to the aesthetic of Coroplast.
 If your main priority is that a photograph looks great, we’d recommend opting for foam core instead.

-- Coroplast can bend and warp, especially if exposed to intense heat or left in a hot car.
+- Coroplast board can bend and warp, especially if exposed to intense heat or left in a hot car.
 If you need a material that will remain rigid no matter what, we recommend Sintra.